mghotbi/DspikeIn/README.md

 ---

+## Introduction

+*Tetragenococcus halophilus* and *Dekkera bruxellensis* were selected as taxa to spike into gut microbiome samples based on our previous studies [WalkerLab](https://walkerlabmtsu.weebly.com/personnel.html).

+---

 *If you encounter issues installing the package due to missing dependencies, follow these steps to install all required packages first:*

 ## Step 1: Install Required Packages